baubels/gradient_teleportation/README.md

-I would like to *explicitely* mention that although I am implementing a paper, I have _no_ relation to any of its authors and would not like to take any credit for their work.
-If you are one of the authors, please let me know if there are any complaints.
+I would like to *explicitely* mention that although I have implemented the paper, I am _not_ related to any of the paper's authors.

 # Symmetry Teleportation for Accelerated Optimization